fission/fission/environments/php7/README.md

 - pgsql
 - SimpleXML
 - xmlrpc
+- zip

 ## Customizing this image

-To add other extensions you need to edit the Dockerfile and rebuild this image (instructions below).
+To add other extensions or packages(composer.json) you need to edit the Dockerfile and rebuild this image (instructions below).

 ## Rebuilding and pushing the image